Relationships

 | Column | Description |

-- Search bar - Find contacts by name or email
+- Search bar at the top filters contacts by name or email

 Editing Contact Names